ironvin/EUSproject/README.md

 | Administrator | SuperCoolBuilding123 |
 | Manager | ManagerPassword123 |

+The user manual can help you to understand how to use the program.
+It's reliable for surface-level understanding only, though.

 #### If any issues should arise, please contact me or our team directly.

 (c) Copyright 2025.
 All rights reserved.